Overview

 Goal

-Increase Shift’s revenue from loan products (a.k.a. number of cars financed through our lenders).
+Increase revenue from loan products (a.k.a. number of cars financed through our lenders), especially loan attachment rate.

-Sales feedback and data from our financing application funnel revealed that many of our shoppers were interested in financing their next car with us, but were dropping off because they didn’t know which cars they could get approved for or reasonably afford.
+Feedback from sales and data from the financing funnel revealed that many shoppers were interested in financing with us, but dropped off because they didn’t know which cars they could get approval for or reasonably afford.

 Process

 My product manager and I led a team workshop to generate ideas on how to help these customers find cars in their budget and get approved for a loan.
-A pre-qualification product, which could provide a personalized estimate for the cars that a shopper would be likely to be approved for and their predicted monthly payments, seemed to have the greatest potential for business and user impact.
+A pre-qualification product, which could provide a personalized estimate for the cars that a shopper would be likely to be approved for and their predicted monthly payments, seemed to have the greatest potential.

 Pre-qualification required thinking about the experience as an ecosystem rather than one element or page.
 Rather than starting with finding a car, they wanted to estimate their budget first and then shop for cars with that budget.